Santitwozzseis/Santitwozzseis/README.md

 - 👀 I’m interested in learning languages.
 That's why I'm here exploring the programming languages.
 - 🌱 I’m currently learning Python and Javascript
 - 💞️ I’m looking to collaborate on creating mini projects
-- 📫 How to reach me processing
+- 📫 How to reach me: still processing
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can't think of any right now🥴